hoyelam/hoyelam/README.md

 ## 👋 Hey there!
 I’m Hoye Lam

 ### 👨🏻‍💻 About Me
-I'm a software developer, currently focusing on iOS development.
-I'm currently working at @DeepLCom, and before that at several companies/startups like Somnox (the world's first sleep robot).
-I've also launched a few personal products while working full-time, the last three being Esportsfort, Thinkdrop 2, and Growrilla.
+I build software with a focus on Apple platforms, working at @DeepLCom where I develop innovative translation tools.
+Previously, I contributed to several startups including Somnox (creators of the world's first sleep robot).
+On the side, I've launched personal projects like Esportsfort, Thinkdrop 2, and LoudScript.

 - ⚙️ 9+ years of experience in professional software engineering.
 - 📱 7+ years of experience in iOS development.